mowglix/PencilBlue-Picture-Service/README.md

 A media link can be transformed to this route by simply replacing "/media/ by "/PicService/".

 In addition this route can contain additional request parameters encoded in the URL.
-Parameters are not passed over as part of the query (behind ?) in order to allow browsers and routers to cache those files.
+Parameters are not passed over as part of the query (behind ?) in order to allow browsers and proxies to cache those files.
 Parameters are separated by an underscore character (_).

 > /PicService/2015/11/6bd30f4b-4034-4eaf-83e5-eb5d34f00bf4-1448798846040.jpg/@PAR_H64_W64_Qthumb